bestestimate/api/README.md

 2. Receive access codes and guidance for use of MOLE
 3. Fill in your input files and run the analysis in only 4 lines of code

+The public version of *MOLE* can be used for many examples.
+However, in some cases adaptations might be required (for instance adding a limit state for direct reliability analyses).
+Please [reach out](https://joostremmers.nl/menu_reach_out.html) in case you would like an added functionality or an update to the API.

 #### DEPENDENCIES
 *MOLE* is a web-API which means there are very little Python packages required:
 * Requests